 I’ve written before about the quantum leap in efficiency you enjoy when using multiple monitors, and I assume that most attorneys who work with a desktop arrangement have at least two monitors going.
 But what if you use a laptop instead of a desktop arrangement, or are out and about?
 I hereinafter offer a quick, easy, and inexpensive way to add a second monitor to your laptop, if you own an iPad.

 The solution comes by way of the Duet Display app, which turns your iPad into an extra monitor for your PC or Mac.
 Installation is crazy simple.
 You install the app on your iPad, install the partner program from the Duet website on your laptop, and then connect your iPad to the laptop via USB cable.
 Your iPad then shows up as a second monitor on your laptop.
 I’ve tested it with three different computers, and in all cases no configuration was necessary to get it to show up as a second monitor.
-However, your Windows or Mac OS has no way to know where your iPad is sitting (that would be quite a trick), so if you want to have your mouse cursor move the right direction onto the iPad, you’ll need to tweak the display settings the first time you use Duet with your laptop.
+However, your Windows or Mac OS has no way to know where your iPad is sitting (that would be mind-blowing if it did), so if you want to have your mouse cursor move the right direction onto the iPad, you’ll need to tweak the display settings the first time you use Duet with your laptop.
 Thereafter, it remembers the positioning.

 “Wait!
 Did you just say that I’ll have a mouse cursor on my iPad?”
 Yes.
 It’s just acting as a monitor for your PC or Mac, so you’ll use your mouse on that display just like you would on your laptop (with the added advantage that your iPad retains its touch screen capabilities).